jlab-hep/localdb-docs/docs/qcflow/viewer.md

 [LDB] More information: https://localdb-docs.readthedocs.io/en/master/
 ```

+!!!
+Warning
+    If you see an error when you use `setup_viewer.sh`, version for analysis tool might not be correct.
+Please confirm the version.

-### 2. Start LocalDB viewer with the command 'app.py'
+## 2. Start LocalDB viewer with the command 'app.py'
 Start LocalDB viewer using the following command.<br>
 <span style="color: red; ">**Don't kill this process when you see web page.
 Use another shell from the next step.**</span><br>
 We recomend to run this function on background process.